 Don’t get locked into a contract when sim-only plans are dominating the market.

-Optus and Vodafone are definitely the cheaper of the three big guys but new players are emerging with Aldi Sim and Amaysim, who offer cheap plans with big gigs.
+Vodafone is usually the cheaper of the three big guys but new players are emerging with Aldi Sim and Amaysim, who offer cheap plans with big gigs.
 Amaysim uses Optus’ network and Aldi has been looped in with top dog Telstra.
 All you have to do is bring your phone.
 Most of these plans are 12 months only and you can keep your number, so at the end of the year if you find a cheaper deal with more data, you can just swap.

-Cut back on those subscriptions and share with your flatmates.
+Our 2019 NSAS found that 46% of you share your streaming services with your flatmates, but if you’re not one of these clever cookies, cut back on those subscriptions girl!
 If you have Spotify, Netflix, Stan and Hayu (you need your Kardashian fix we get it), you could be paying up to $50 a month in entertainment.
 Decide which accounts you actually use and then split the accounts with your flatmates.
 You can all pay for one each and share the passwords.

 Want to catch up with your mates for coffee but the thought of forking out $4.50 for a double-shot-skinny-soy-latte is giving you nightmares?
 Head to your nearest Nespresso store, normally in the city or large shopping centres.
 They offer free tastings (a solid shot) of all of their coffee flavours.
 Extra points if you bump into George.